Stagecoach (1939 film): Reception

 Stagecoach has been lauded as one of the most influential films ever made.
-Orson Welles argued that it was a perfect textbook of film-making and claimed to have watched it more than 40 times in preparation for the making of Citizen Kane.
-In 1995, the film was deemed "culturally, historically, or aesthetically significant" by the United States Library of Congress and selected for preservation in their National Film Registry.
+Orson Welles argued that it was a perfect textbook of filmmaking and claimed to have watched it more than 40 times in preparation for the making of Citizen Kane.
+In 1995, the film was deemed "culturally, historically, or aesthetically significant" by the United States Library of Congress and selected for preservation in their National Film Registry; it was also included in the Vatican's list of films that year under the category of "Art".

-The film has also been recognized as transcending the Western genre.
+The film has been recognized as transcending the Western genre.
 Robert B. Pippin has observed that both the collection of characters and their journey "are archetypal rather than merely individual" and that the film is a "mythic representation of the American aspiration toward a form of politically meaningful equality."
 Nevertheless, its depiction of Native Americans is not above criticism.
-Writing in 2011, Roger Ebert noted that "The film's attitudes toward Native Americans are unenlightened.
-The Apaches are seen simply as murderous savages; there is no suggestion the white men have invaded their land.
-Ford shared that simple view with countless other makers of Westerns, and if it was crude in 1939 it was even more so as late as The Searchers (1956)."
+Writing in 2011, Roger Ebert noted, "The film's attitudes toward Native Americans are unenlightened.
+The Apaches are seen simply as murderous savages; there is no suggestion the white men have invaded their land."

+In 2025, The Hollywood Reporter listed Stagecoach as having the best stunts of 1939.